asshah4/tl1-grant/mscr/biostats/hw_6.md

 Test = chi-square test of independence using an RxC table

 The X^2 test is the appropriate test since we have independent random sample in the form of a contingency / frequency table.
 We can tabulate the proportions in each group.
+The degrees of freedom will be RxC (2x3), leading to a DF of 2.
+This will also be the right test as >80% of the expected values are >5.

 pp = 50/1000 = 0.05
 Expected by seat belt = 17.5, 332.5
 Expected by harness = 12.5, 237.5
 Expected by no device = 20, 380

 X^2 = sum[(observed - expected)^2/expected]
 = (15-17.5)^2/17.5 + (335-332.5)^2/332.5 + (10-12.5)^2/12.5 + (240-237.5)^2/237.5 + (25-20)^2/20 + (375-380)^2/380
 = 2.2180

 P(X^2 = 2.2180, df = 2) > 0.10

-SAS values...
-X^2 = 2.2180, p = 0.3299
+SAS values: X^2 = 2.2180, p = 0.3299

 __Fail to reject H0 at alpha = 0.05__